sourcegraph/sourcegraph-public-snapshot/doc/app/integrations.md

 ## Token

 API requests require a token.
 The token is generated when the Cody app runs for the first time and placed in `app.json` in the app's config directory.
+See the [Sourcegraph API docs](../api/graphql/index.md) for how to make requests with the token.

 ## Endpoint